FAQ

-Weather on the Matanuska varies from day to day.
-In general, it is about 5-10 degrees cooler down on the glacier.
+The weather on the Matanuska varies from day to day.
+Typically, it is about 5-10 degrees cooler on the glacier.
 There is no accurate forecast for the area, so don’t worry about checking the weather ahead of time.
-The weather can and does change quickly so we recommend being prepared for rain, sunshine, warm and cool temperatures.
+The weather can and does change quickly, so we recommend being prepared for rain, sunshine, warm, and cool temperatures.

 Our trips go out rain or shine.
-To insure a comfortable experience on the glacier, we ask that you come prepared with a rain jacket and rain pants.
+To ensure a comfortable experience on the glacier, please come prepared with a rain jacket and rain pants.
 If you do not have these items, we can provide you with our rain gear at no additional fee.
-If it is raining more than a drizzle at the time of your trip you may cancel for a full refund but you must be at our location.
+If it is raining more than a drizzle at the time of your trip, you may cancel for a full refund, but you must be at our location.

 Here is the Google Maps link: https://goo.gl/maps/xEbRtr6uqUq455CV6